FabricMC/fabric/fabric-transfer-api-v1/README.md

 [`SingleFluidStorage`](src/main/java/net/fabricmc/fabric/api/transfer/v1/fluid/base/SingleFluidStorage.java),
 and combine them with `CombinedStorage`.

-The amount for fluid transfer is droplets, that is 1/81000ths of a bucket.
+The unit for fluid transfer is 1/81000ths of a bucket, also known as _droplets_.
 [`FluidConstants`](src/main/java/net/fabricmc/fabric/api/transfer/v1/fluid/FluidConstants.java) contains a few helpful constants to work with droplets.